Dashticz/dashticz/docs/blocks/specials/dial.rst

 To represent these devices with a dial add ``type:'dial'`` to the block definition::

   blocks['my thermostat'] = {
-    type: 'dial'                //Display as dial
+    type: 'dial',               //Display as dial
     idx: 123,                   //The Domoticz device id
     title: 'Device name',       //The title of the block as shown in the dial.
     width: 6,                   //The width of the block relative to the column width